IT-VBFK/AwesomeAssertions/docs/_pages/upgradingtov6.md

 1.As<object>().Should().Be(MyOtherEnum.One);
 ```

-In Fluent Assertions v6 enums are now handled by `EnumAssertions` which should cover the same use cases and even more, but without the old bugs and unexpected surprises.
+In Awesome Assertions v6 enums are now handled by `EnumAssertions` which should cover the same use cases and even more, but without the old bugs and unexpected surprises.
 Technically nullable enums are handled by `NullableEnumAssertions` which in addition to the assertions mentioned below have `[Not]BeNull` and `[Not]HaveValue`.
 `Be` and `HaveFlag` now calls directly into `Enum.Equals` and `Enum.HasFlag`, as you would expect, and any try to compare an enum with another type of enum or integer leads to a compilation error.
 If you want to compare two enums of different types, you can use `HaveSameValueAs` or `HaveSameNameAs` depending on how _you_ define equality for different enums.